qdrant/landing_page/qdrant-landing/content/documentation/guides/installation.md

     ./qdrant --config-path config/custom_config.yaml
 ```

-For more details see the [Configuration](../configuration) section.
+For more information, see the [Configuration](/documentation/guides/configuration/) documentation.

 ### Docker Compose